Skyborne Whales Skyborne Whales

 Andrzej Krajewski

-Large temperature swings, droughts and freezes changed the course of Europe’s history, even when they happened on the other side of the world, because that’s just how our climate is.
+Large temperature swings, droughts, and freezes changed the course of Europe’s history, even when they happened on the other side of the world, because that’s just how our climate is.

 The long-term weather forecast is never completely reliable.
-In spite of this, each inhabitant of Europe ought to be interested in what is expected in the future; particularly in the south of the Old Continent, because just on the other side of the Mediterranean Sea, Africa is stretching away.
+In spite of this, each inhabitant of Europe ought to be interested in what is expected in the future—particularly in the south of the Old Continent, because, just on the other side of the Mediterranean Sea, Africa is stretching away.
 Every African country can currently boast record-beating natural population growth.
-Of the top 10 countries in the world with the largest surplus of births over deaths, eight of them are from Africa.
+Of the top ten countries in the world with the largest surplus of births over deaths, eight of them are from Africa.
 And when researchers from Gallup World Poll interviewed 453,000 people in 152 countries between 2015 and 2017, the responses showed that the majority of potential migrants live in Africa.
-More than half of those questioned from Congo, Ghana and Nigeria dream of moving to the other side of the Mediterranean Sea.
+More than half of those questioned from Congo, Ghana, and Nigeria dream of moving to the other side of the Mediterranean Sea.
 The statistical summary of the Gallup World Poll study shows that an estimated 200 million young Africans are thinking about emigrating to Europe.

 Continue reading